 “Second, it helps ensure that as an organisation, we have a multiplicity of views and perspectives that is helpful in preventing groupthink.

-This year, DBS was one of only two companies in Singapore which made it into the inaugural Bloomberg Gender-Equality Index, which recognised 104 firms worldwide for their gender equality efforts.
+In 2018, DBS was one of only two companies in Singapore which made it into the inaugural Bloomberg Gender-Equality Index (GEI), which recognised 104 firms worldwide for their gender equality efforts.

 Women currently make up 40% of DBS’ senior management, which includes senior vice presidents to managing directors.
-In Singapore, women form 60% of DBS’ overall workforce and 30% of the Group Management Committee, which sets the strategy and direction of the bank.
+In Singapore, women form close to 60% of DBS’ overall workforce and more than one-third of the Group Management Committee, which sets the strategy and direction of the bank.

 Among the steps DBS has taken to creating a female-friendly corporate environment include establishing a board diversity policy and providing a range of working arrangements including flexible time arrangement, part-time arrangement, work-from-home arrangement and a sabbatical leave arrangement.